 “[T]he value of Celsus’s comments about the historical Jesus is limited.
 Because we do not have the exact wording of True Doctrine and cannot be sure that Origen has given us the order of Celsus’s book, conclusions must be tentative.
 Nevertheless, Celsus’s main attack on Christianity is philosophical, not historical.
 His more detailed information about Jesus, which by virtue of his knowledge of Christian writings should be fairly accurate, is distorted by his sharp polemic, a part of which is lampooning” (18).

-Celsus’s value does lie, however, in him informing historians of Christian belief, in particular the belief in the virgin birth of Christ within the second century.
-Belief in the virgin birth was evidently well-known in the second century and was for some, like Celsus, an item of ridicule.
-Further, Celsus provides historians with valuable information on Jewish responses to Christianity in the second century given his extensive use of Jewish polemic reflected in his criticisms.
+Celsus’s value does lie in him informing historians of Christian belief, such as belief in the virgin birth of Christ that was already present in the second century.
+The virgin birth was evidently well-known by the time of the second century and was for some, like Celsus, an belief worthy of ridicule.
+Further, Celsus provides historians with valuable information on Jewish responses to Christianity given his extensive use of Jewish polemic that reflect in his criticisms.
 Van Voorst, Evans, and Chilton conclude,

 1. Holmén, Tom., and Porter, Stanley E. 2010.
 Handbook for the Study of the Historical Jesus.
 Netherlands: BRILL. p.
 2165.

 2. Holmén, Tom., and Porter, Stanley E. 2010.
 Ibid. p.
 2165.